 - You can click the thumbnail for the Damage Assessment survey to access its home page, or click one of the buttons below its title to open a specific page.
 If you have other surveys available, you can use the search and sort functions above the selections to filter or rearrange them.
 With only one survey available, this is unnecessary.

-Your browser opens your survey's returned data, with four available tabs: Overview, Collaborate, Analyze, and Data.
+Your browser opens your survey's returned data, with five available tabs: Overview, Collaborate, Analyze, Data and Settings.

 Analyze question results

 In many situations where a survey is required, both individual responses and general trends are important to consider.
 In this case, you'll start by looking at the tabularized and mapped data to determine which individual reports are important to check.